-Image: Im

-a purpose of the agency required to be accomplished by statute or by executive order of the President."

-2. $\Box$ The PII maintained in this system or by this project is exempt from 5 U.S.C. § 552a(e)(1).
+- Image: Note that the provided and the project is not example from 5 U.S.C.
+Solve (a) (1), the Privacy Act's requirement that an agency "maintain in its records only such information about an individual as is relevant and necessary to accomplish a purpose of the agency required to be accomplished by statute or by executive order of the President." - □ The PII maintained in this system or by this project is exempt from 5 U.S.C. § 552a(e)(1).